FirasMoalla/refarch-cloudnative-micro-customer/README.md

 The customer microservice is packaged as a [Helm Chart](https://github.com/kubernetes/helm/blob/master/docs/charts.md).
 Install the [helm CLI](https://github.com/kubernetes/helm/blob/master/docs/install.md).

-### Provision Cloudant Database in Bluemix
+### Provision Cloudant Database in IBM Cloud

 *Note that two components use Cloudant in BlueCompute, the Customer microservice and the [Social Review microservice](https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-socialreview).
 If deploying both components to the same space, they can share the Cloudant database instance, as the Customer microservice saves documents to the `customers` database, and the Social Review microservice saves documents to the `socialreviewdb` and `socialreviewdb-staging` databases.*

-1. Login to your Bluemix console
+1. Login to your IBM Cloud console
 2. Open browser to create Cloudant Service using this link [https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db)
 3. Name your Cloudant service name like `refarch-cloudantdb`
 4. For testing, you can select the "Lite" plan, then click "Create"